Footage Surfaces of Violence At Charlottesville Rally

 Tragedy struck the city of Charlottesville, Virginia on Saturday when a car ran into dozens of counter-protesters at a “Unite the Right” rally.
-Most tragically, Heather Heyer, a 32 year-old legal assistant, was killed.
+Most tragically, Heather Heyer, a 32-year-old legal assistant, was killed.
 The country’s already tense political atmosphere has been exacerbated by the violence.

 Since the incident, multiple videos have surfaced online of the moment the Dodge Charger plowed into the crowd.